 How to Choose the Foundation Type Based on the Soil Type

-If there is rocky or gravelly soil on site, a low-depth strip foundation will be quite sufficient.
-This is because this soil has a shallow frost line and a sufficiently dense structure.
+If there is rocky or gravelly soil on your site, a low-depth strip foundation will be quite sufficient.
+This is because these types of soil have a shallow frost line and a sufficiently dense structure.

 Building a house on soft soils with great depths of frost lines implies the use of a deep strip foundation, including stay-in-place formwork, the lower part of which reaches below the soil frost line.
 This is needed to make sure that soil does not squeeze the foundation out thus breaking it during frost heaving.